Requesting Academic Accommodations

 Additional Information

 Decision making about appropriate and reasonable academic accommodations is not based solely upon a medical diagnosis or a psychological evaluation.
-In order to make an informed decision about a student's unique need for academic accommodations, the Associate Director of Disability Services relies upon: the student's self-reporting of a functional limitation affecting academic performance; a documented history, if any, of the student's prior use of accommodations within the classroom or elsewhere; and recommendations for suitable accommodations provided by qualified clinical professionals.
+In order to make an informed decision about a student's unique need for academic accommodations, the Director of Disability Services relies upon: the student's self-reporting of a functional limitation affecting academic performance; a documented history, if any, of the student's prior use of accommodations within the classroom or elsewhere; and recommendations for suitable accommodations provided by qualified clinical professionals.
 The following are examples of documentation to be considered:

 - A clear and unambiguous diagnosis provided and signed by a student's physician or medical specialist, psychiatrist, or licensed therapist, to include recommendations for specific academic accommodations.